DJDanl/cpp-docs.pt-br/docs/atl/reference/iatlmemmgr-class.md

 ##  <a name="get_font"></a>  IAxWinAmbientDispatch::get_Font

-O `Font` propriedade especifica a fonte do ambiente do contêiner.
+A `Font` propriedade especifica a fonte de ambiente do contêiner.

 ```
 STDMETHOD(get_Font)(IFontDisp** pFont);